Recorder letters: Hornchurch rescuers, anti-social behaviour, outdated notices, Diana interview and Christmas posters

-Letters sent in from Recorder readers last week.
+Letters sent in from Recorder readers this week.

 You may also want to watch:

 I never had the time to properly thank them, as they went on their way virtually immediately.
 I would be obliged if I can thank them through your publication.

 It is so nice to know such people are still willing to help others with no thought for their own safety.

 - 1 Letters: Breaking bad news, boundary changes, lockdown and parking